 - a.
-At least once an hour; more often as the forecast changes, but no more frequently than every 5 minutes. - b.
-Eco Min should be less than or equal to unit output and CIR (Eco Min ≤ CIR and ≤ Output). - c.
-Eco Max should be greater than or equal to unit output (Eco Max ≥ Output). - d.
-If Eco Min equals Eco Max, or if the Fixed Gen flag is set to yes, your dispatched basepoint will reflect back (or mirror) the units current output and the unit is considered not dispatchable. - e.
-If a unit is operating above its Eco Max, the dispatch system will send a basepoint to move the unit to Eco Max.
-The curtailment flag is set if the non-ramp-rate-limited basepoint is below Eco Max or when a unit is marginal and the non-ramp-rate-limited basepoint is below the output of the unit.
-In either case, the unit will be considered not dispatchable if it continues to operate above its basepoint.
+Specifically for wind or solar resources, economic/emergency limits, and Fixed Gen flag status should be updated every 5 minutes or as forecast changes require for RTSCED (T+15 minutes).
+Hourly parameter updates for economic/emergency limits, and Fixed Gen flag status should be updated every 5 minutes or as forecast changes require for ITSCED (T+2 hours).
+At least once an hour; more often as the forecast changes, but no more frequently than every 5 minutes. - Eco Min should be less than or equal to unit output and CIR (Eco Min ≤ CIR and ≤ Output).
+More specifically for wind or solar units, Eco Min should represent the lowest MW operating point to insure accurate unit dispatch information for PJM Dispatch. - c.
+Specifically for wind or solar units, Eco Max should be greater than or equal to unit output (Eco Max ≥ Output).
+Eco Max should be updated every 5 minutes or as often as necessary to reflect the current maximum output of the unit to ensure an accurate dispatch signal and proper accounting for PJM's ITSCED. - d.
+If Eco Min equals Eco Max, or if the Fixed Gen flag is set to yes, your dispatched basepoint will reflect back (or mirror) the units current output and the unit is considered not dispatchable. - e.-If a unit is operating above its Eco Max, the dispatch system will send a basepoint to move the unit to Eco Max.
+The curtailment flag is set if the non-ramp-rate-limited - f.e. basepoint is below Eco Max or when a unit is marginal and the non-ramp-rate-limited basepoint is below the output of the unit.
+In either case, the unit will beconsidered not dispatchable if it continues to operate above its basepoint.